-Leather is considered a durable and above all high-quality material for clothing, shoes, bags and furniture.
-However, the conventional production and processing is questionable.
-We show you sustainable leather alternatives.
+Leather is a durable and, above all, high-quality material for clothing, shoes, bags and furniture.
+Production and processing using conventional methods is, however, questionable.
+We show the alternatives for sustainable leather

-Soft leather products are high quality and nice to touch.
-They are often considered the first choice when it comes to buying a new handbag or shoes.
-Sustainable leather, organic leather and vegan fake leather, what is behind it?
-Leather is known to be a by-product or even waste product of the food industry.
-A sustainable utilization of the durable material, the production of eco leather, is thus quite possible.
+Products made of soft leather are high quality and nice to touch.
+They are often considered the first choice when it comes to buying a new one Handbag or Shoes goes.
+Sustainable leather, organic leather and vegan leather, what's behind it?
+As is well known, leather is a by-product or even a waste product of the food industry.
+Sustainable recycling of the durable material is therefore entirely possible.

 However, with many products being produced in low-wage countries in our contemporary time, the purchase of conventionally-made leather products is extremely worrying in terms of animal welfare and the environment.
 The chemical process of tanning also releases many toxins, harming the environment and, first and foremost, the people working with it.

 Cattle farming for leather production as a CO2 polluter

-In addition, leather is no longer produced as a by-product of slaughtering for meat.
-Today, 40 percent of global slaughter is used exclusively for leather production.
-Additionally, cattle farming is one of the biggest contributors to global CO2 emissions.
-These are reasons why many people increasingly want to do without leather products and choose fake leather instead.
+In addition, leather is no longer just a by-product of slaughtering meat.
+Meanwhile, 40 percent of the world's slaughter is used exclusively for leather production.
+Cattle farming is currently one of the biggest contributors to global CO2 emissions.
+Reasons why many people increasingly want to do without leather products.
 But what are the alternatives and what are the options?

 Sustainable leather and how it is produced

 Vegetable tanned eco leather

-Good to know: Some companies no longer tan the leather chemically but with vegetables.
-The vegetable tanned leather is considered more organic and does not contain toxins.
-For example, the manufacturers of sustainable sneakers by the brand Veja use vegetable-tanned leather.
+Good to know: Some companies no longer tanned the leather chemically but vegetable.
+The vegetable tanned leather is considered more organic and contains no toxins.
+The manufacturers of sustainable sneaker For example, brand Veja uses vegetable-tanned leather.
 However, one should also keep in mind that plant tanning is resource and time consuming.
-The tanning process also takes significantly longer - between 20 and 30 months.
-In addition, a lot of oak wood and fruits are waisted in the process.
-Although this form of tanning is gentler on the environment, it is not quite ideal.
+The tanning process also takes significantly longer, between 20 and 30 months.
+In addition, a lot of oak and fruit are consumed.
+Although this form of tanning is gentler on the environment but not quite ideal.